Starting with the PowerDNS Authoritative Server 3.4.0, DNS update support is available. There are a number of items NOT supported:

 This tells PowerDNS to:

-We just told powerdns (via the configuration file) that we accept updates from nobody via the allow-dnsupdate-from parameter.
+We just told PowerDNS (via the configuration file) that we accept updates from nobody via the allow-dnsupdate-from parameter.
 That’s not very useful, so we’re going to give permissions per zone (including the appropriate reverse zone), via the domainmetadata table.

 pdnsutil set-meta example.org ALLOW-DNSUPDATE-FROM 127.0.0.1